Gurobi/gurobi-machinelearning/doc_source/notebooks/myst/student_admission.md

 \end{aligned}
 $$

+Note that in this example differently to
+<cite data-cite="JANOS">Bergman et.al.
+(2020)</cite>
-Note that in this example differently to {cite:p}`JANOS` we scale the features for the regression.
+in that we scale the features for the regression.
 Also, to fit in Gurobi's limited size license we only consider the problem where $n=250$.

 We note also that the model may differ from the objectives of Admission Offices and